revgrid/revgrid/etc/revgrid.api.md

     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration clearMostRecentRowSelection(): void;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration clearMouseDown(): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration clearSelection(): void;
     // (undocumented)
     columnDragAutoScrolling: boolean;
-    // (undocumented)
+    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@type" is not defined in this configuration
     columnPropertiesConstructor: ColumnProperties.Constructor;
     get columnScrollAnchorIndex(): number;
     get columnScrollAnchorOffset(): number;